 If you play a game at 120 FPS with a higher resolution than your TV is capable of displaying, the resolution will be downscaled to whatever resolution it can handle, so just bear that in mind if you don't spring for a high-end model yet.

-The PS5 is now available worldwide, though finding stock is extremely difficult and is expected to remain scarce for some time.
+The PS5 is now available worldwide, though finding stock is extremely difficult and expected to remain scarce.
 If you see any chance to buy a PS5, we suggest grabbing it immediately.
 In our review, Android Central Games Editor Jennifer Locke noted that the overall improvements the system brings make it impossible to go back to playing on a PS4.